China launches lunar probe carrying "Jade Rabbit" moon buggy

 In 2007, China launched its first moon orbiter, the Chang‘e-1 - named after a lunar goddess - which took images of the surface and analysed the distribution of elements.

-The lunar buggy was named the Jade Rabbit in a public vote, a folkloric reference to the goddess’ pet.
+The lunar buggy was named the Jade Rabbit in a public vote, a folkloric reference to the goddess’s pet.

 Chinese scientists have discussed the possibility of sending a human to the moon some time after 2020.